 The Villa Park City Council voted 3-2 to ban short term rentals (less than 30 days) at the City Council meeting on July 24th, 2018.
 The ordinance shall become effective 30 days from the date passed.
 Voting for the ban were Vince Rossini, Robert Collacot and Robbie Pitts with Diana Fascenelli and Bill Nelson voting against.

-At the meeting on July 24th three people spoke against the ban that all had commercial interests in having STRs.
+At the meeting three people spoke against the ban that all had commercial interests in having STRs.
 These people included:

 - A non-resident manager of a Villa Park STR.